A SIMPLE GUIDE FORTroubleshooting

 Examine Electrical Appliances

-• Circuit Overload: If flickering occurs when multiple appliances are running, your circuit might be overloaded.
-Consider redistributing the electrical load or upgrading your electrical panel.
+• Circuit Overload: If your circuit is overloaded when more appliances are operating simultaneously, flickering could happen.
+Redistributing the electrical load or upgrading your electrical panel.

 Step 5: